When travelling please allow as much time as possible to arrange your travel appointment, with the Practice.

 - Hepatitis A

-This form must be completed as fully as possible and you must include a daytime contact telephone number so that the Practice Nurse or Doctor can contact you if they encounter any problems with your form.
+This form must be completed as fully as possible and you must include a daytime contact telephone number, intended place and date of travl so that the Practice Nurse can contact you if they encounter any problems with your form and preparation of your prescription.

-The Travel advice appointments are only issued when we have received a completed form, once this has been received, you will be given a date by the receptionist to collect your prescription for your vaccines, and advised how to arrange to have your vaccination administered by the Nurse.
+The Travel Vaccination request appointments are only issued when we have received a completed form, once this has been received, you will be given a date by the receptionist to collect your prescription for your vaccines, and advised how to arrange to have your vaccination administered by the Nurse.

-If you are unable to wait for our next available travel advice appointment, as advised by the reception staff, then you can attend any Private Travel Clinic.
+If you are unable to wait for our next available appointment, as advised by the reception staff, then you can attend any Private Travel Clinic.

 Fit for Travel